ShiftSoftware/ShiftFrameworkWebsite/docs/back-end/printing/printing-one-todo.md

 ## Pre-requisites

-In order to design the PDF template that we want to print, we need to install the Fast Print Designer.
-You can download it from this [link](https://fastreports.github.io/FastReport.Documentation/FastReportOnlineDesigner.html).
+In order to design the PDF template that we want to print, we need to install the FastReport Designer Community Edition.
+You can download it from this [link](https://fastreports.github.io/FastReport.Documentation/FastReportDesignerCommunityEdition.html).

-## Using Fast Print Designer
+## Using FastReport Designer

-After installing the Fast Print Designer, we can start designing the template that we want to print.
-For the purpose of this tutorial, we will not be going into details on how to use Fast Print Designer.
+After installing the FastReport Designer, we can start designing the template that we want to print.
+For the purpose of this tutorial, we will not be going into details on how to use FastReport Designer.

-First, open the Fast Print Designer, and add a new table as the following example:
+First, open the FastReport Designer, and add a new table as the following example:

 |       |  |
 | ----------- | ----------- |